rubberbandman62/skewedDistributionsPitch/README.md

 This presentation includes some background information to the shiny app for skewed normal distributions, which you can find on [shinyapps.io](https://rubberbandman62.shinyapps.io/skewedDistributions/).

-the presentation itself can be found on [github.io](http://rubberbandman62.github.io/skewedDistributionsPitch)
+The presentation itself can be found on [github.io](http://rubberbandman62.github.io/skewedDistributionsPitch).